Estimating Scene Flow in Robot Surroundings with Distributed Miniaturized Time-of-Flight Sensors: Methodology

 \section{Methodology}

 This Section describes the proposed approach.
-First, it provides an overview of the miniaturized \gls{tof} technology and the type of data provided.
-Then, a description of the algorithm that estimates the scene flow follows.
+First, it provides an overview of the miniaturised \gls{tof} technology and the type of data it produces.
+Then, it presents a description of the algorithm that estimates the scene flow.